cloudersolutions/website/src/pages/privacy-policy.md

 description: This privacy policy describes how we collect and process your personal data and what rights you have regarding your data.
 ---

+<span class="page-meta">Mar 28, 2025 &nbsp;&middot;&nbsp; [Suomeksi](/tietosuojakaytanto)</span>

+This privacy policy describes how we collect and process your personal data and what rights you have regarding your data.

 ## 1. Controller

 Clouder Oy (“Clouder”, “we”, “us”)